Early Medieval Naval Warfare: Events, Tactics and Material Culture of Dark Age Maritime Activity

 This has been some chronological exploration, but what kind of boats were these pirates using?
 Tacitus writes that these early Germanic pirates used levibus navigiss (light or swift boats) and also luntres which are either rowing boats or small sailing ships as the term is used unsparingly (Haywood 15).
 Pliny the Elder, on the other hand, writes that Germanic praedones used large dug-outs capable of carrying 30 men (Haywood 15).
 Archeological evidence, speaking differently, has dug up 38-foot-long Germanic ships in Leck and Vaaler Moor dating from the 1st to 3rd centuries AD, and reconstructions of the Vaaler Moor ship posits that it was canoe-like and capable of carrying 20 men (Haywood 15).
 But another extraordinary find, the Hjortspring boat, tells us that the north Germani, building in the Nordic style, had been capable of constructing sophisticated ships 56 feet long as early as 350 BC (Haywood 16).
 The 4th-century AD Nydam ship was 70 feet long, however, showing that the north Germani were never finished improving (Haywood 16).

 It has been postulated that the Germani had adopted the sail from their Celtic neighbors by the 2nd century AD, as the Irish word seól for sail entered Germanic dialects as segel long before the 1st century AD, proving the Germani had learned of the sail before their sustained contact with the Romans (Haywood 19).
 However, the north Germani or Suiones (Scandinavians), as Tacitus calls them, had not fully adopted the sail in full usage until the 7th century AD, right before their famous Viking raids in England (Haywood 19).
-This should not surprise us because even the master seafarers of North America had not started using sails of sewn bark fiber until their first contact with Europeans (Haywood 19).
+This should not surprise us because even the majority of master seafarers in pre-Columbus America had not started using sails of sewn bark fiber until their first contact with Europeans (Haywood 19).

 These have been the practices of early Germanic seafarers, but what were the Anglo-Saxons up to?
 9th-century West Saxon chronicles tell us of the naval victories of King Alfred over Viking fleets, showing that King Alfred preferred to sail out and meet the enemy in coastal waters rather than wait for them to land, for in 875 AD and again in 882 AD King Alfred successfully prevented Viking landings in exactly this fashion (Pullen-Appleby 18).
 In 885 AD, however, after another victory where he captured 16 Viking ships in Danish held East Anglia, King Alfred was defeated by a “great ship force” on his return trip to Kent (Pullen-Appleby 18).
 When it came to defending rivers like the Thames from the Danes, Alfred preferred a more sustainable method than keeping a fleet fitted and ready at all times.
 He installed what is called a “double burh” on the river, which is fortifications on either side of the river to prevent Danes from navigating through them or to prevent their escape after a raid (Pullen-Appleby 19).
 By 896 AD, after the Danish campaigns of 892-895 AD, the native king finally ordered the construction of a large fleet of warships specifically for the purpose of fighting other ships (Pullen-Appleby 19).
 These ships were, as the chronicler describes, “twice as long … [and] higher than the others,” some with as many as 60 oars or more, purposely designed to be swifter and have a greater freeboard than Danish ships to give them an advantage in boarding (Pullen-Appleby 19).
 These were termed “royal ships” because members of the king’s own household would serve aboard (Pullen-Appleby 19).